Portrait of Mlle. Lange as Danae: Symbolism

 Her mirror, now broken and producing no reflection is an attribute of Vanitas used together with the mermaid.

 On the floor, a scroll of the play ASINARIA COMŒDIA as per PLAVTI is set ablaze upon her sandal.

-Another lover of Miss Lange, removed from her pedestal, is depicted in the shadowy area below Danae's seat.
+Another lover of Lange, removed from her pedestal, is depicted in the shadowy area below Danae's seat.
 Called a satyr by some scholars, the grimacing head is crowned by vine leaves in the likeness of a wigmaker named after a certain N. Leuthrop.
 A snail rests upon one of its leaves.
 Beauregard is said to have paid a lot amount of money for half a day's worth of her time, which is symbolized with gold coin lodged into the right eye socket of the figure.

-The foot supporting Miss Lange's seat has been splintered, and is stabilized by a brick.
+The foot supporting Lange's seat has been splintered, and is stabilized by a brick.
 A mouse, caught in a trap, is seen next to the face of the illegitimate marquis of Beauregard.

 Impact

 Although Danae was exhibited for just a few days, it was demonstrated at the Louvre during the height of the French Directory.
-Wishing to be forgotten, Miss Lange left France for Italy, where she found a new foothold.
+Wishing to be forgotten, Lange left France for Italy, where she found a new foothold.
 Some years later, she returned to France to visit and see how the city had changed.
 There, she saw a print after Girodet's Danae, to which she remarked (Ce portrait me fera mourir de chagrin) that the painting would make her die of grief.
-After her brief return to France, Miss Lange moved back to Florence, but also spent time at her chateau in Bossey, near Lake Leman.
+After her brief return to France, Lange moved back to Florence, but also spent time at her chateau in Bossey, near Lake Leman.
 Though her husband, Michel-Jean Simons, had gone bankrupt, his lack of funds did not affect her.
 She separated their money and continued to live well for the rest of her life.
 She died in 1825.

 Girodet himself later expressed remorse over creating the painting, and refused to show it to friends.